shelbySkelton/onTheRecord/README.md

 <!-- PROJECT DEMO GIF, AND IMAGES SHOULD BE PUT HERE -->
-*</b> Image(s) Insert Here* </b> - here is where you can place images of your project, a demo gif, and link to a deployed site - visuals matter!
 <p align=‘center’/><img width="1512" alt="Screen Shot 2022-08-26 at 10 27 00 AM" src="https://user-images.githubusercontent.com/12868179/186926692-094e3d9a-e46e-4090-ac66-51e49baf4cd2.png">